Kureev/react-native-blur/README.md

 ### Questions?

-Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-blur/issues/new)
+Feel free to contact me on [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-blur/issues/new)